 - Ask the agent for the property history and why the current tenant is moving out.
 It could reveal much about the property or neighbourhood.

 - View the house more than once so that you can be aware of the living conditions at different times of the day.
 Plus, you can identify any potential faults.

 Dates for open house viewings are usually stated at the end of the online property listing form under remarks or as an additional note.

 3. Contact the managing agents

 After searching and deciding on your dream home, it’s time to take the next step!
-Gone are the rigorous days of bidding.
-Now, if you’re looking to rent a residential state property, you’ll need to contact SLA’s managing agents.
+If you’re looking to rent a residential state property, you’ll need to contact SLA’s managing agents.
 The agents’ contacts are provided within the SPIO listings, and you’ll be able to arrange for a viewing of your desired dream home then.
 If the particular house that you’re interested in is popular, there’ll be open bidding for it.

 How to rent a privately owned black-and-white house

 Find the process of renting a black-and-white house from the government too tedious?
 Well, here’s another option!
 You can rent a privately owned black-and-white house.
 Property Guru has the highest number of listings of these colonial bungalows in Singapore.
 And unlike government-owned properties, renting through these portals is easier since real estate agents will be there to help you through the process.
 Plus, viewing dates are also flexible and catered to your schedule.
 The only downside?
 You’ll have to sift through property after property, as some of the listed rentals are not actually colonial houses.
 Additionally, rental prices tend to be more expensive…